h0lmes/mockservice/README.md

 ### Creating new controller

 Given that new service name is `AccountService` do the following:
 1. Create a new controller named `AccountServiceController` extending `MockController` (there is no enforced convention for controller names, you may name it as you like).
 2. Create required methods in the controller (see `DemoServiceController`).
 3. Create a new folder under `src/main/resources` folder.
 Name the folder as your controller (`AccountServiceController` in this case).
-4. Create data files under `src/main/resources/AccountServiceController` folder to supply data for each method.
+4. Create data files under `src/main/resources/AccountServiceController` folder to supply data for each method (see `DemoServiceController` folder).

 #
 ### File naming format